rOpenSpain/tidyBdE/README.md

 institution is working on an English version.
 For now, search terms must be provided in Spanish to retrieve results.

-After we have found our series, we can load the series for the GBP/EUR exchange rate using the sequential number reference (`Numero_Secuencial`) as follows:
+After you have found a series, you can load the GBP/EUR exchange rate using the sequential number reference (`Numero_Secuencial`) as follows:

 ``` r
 seq_number <- xr_gbp |>